Shelton Lea: Biography

 His final collection of poetry was Nebuchadnezzar, published by "Black Pepper Publishing" shortly before his death in 2005.

 Lea's poetry has been widely anthologised.

 Death

 On 13 May 2005, Lea died of lung cancer only days after the launch of his final collection.

-At the time of his death a documentary on his poetry was being filmed by Robert Price and Taylor Coventry and is available to view on Vimeo.
+At the time of his death a documentary on his poetry was being filmed by Robert Price and Taylor Coventry.

 Legacy

 A biography of Lea, Delinquent Angel, was written by Diana Georgeff and published by Random House in 2007.

-The Nebuchadnezzar Poems are also available on a limited edition cd.
+The Nebuchadnezzar Poems are also available on a limited edition CD.